Execution of Louis XVI

-Louis XVI, former Bourbon King of France since the abolition of the monarchy, was publicly executed on 21 January 1793 during the French Revolution at the Place de la Révolution in Paris.
-At his trial four days prior, the National Convention had convicted the former king of high treason in a near-unanimous vote; while no one voted "not guilty", several deputies abstained.
-Ultimately, they condemned him to death by a simple majority.
-The execution by guillotine was performed by Charles-Henri Sanson, then High Executioner of the French First Republic and previously royal executioner under Louis.
+Louis XVI, the deposed king of France, was publicly executed on 21 January 1793 during the French Revolution at the Place de la Révolution in Paris.
+At his trial four days prior, the National Convention had convicted Louis of high treason in a near-unanimous vote; while no one voted "not guilty", several deputies abstained.
+Ultimately, they condemned him to death by a simple majority of one vote.
+The execution by guillotine was performed by Charles-Henri Sanson, then high executioner of the French First Republic and previously royal executioner under Louis's reign.

 Often viewed as a turning point in both French and European history, the execution inspired various reactions around the world.
-To some, Louis' death at the hands of his former subjects symbolized the end of an unbroken thousand-year period of monarchy in France and the true beginning of democracy within the nation, although Louis would not be the last king of France with the Bourbon Restoration by 1814.
+To some, Louis's death at the hands of his former subjects symbolized the end of an unbroken thousand-year period of monarchy in France and the true beginning of democracy within the nation, although Louis would not be the last king of France with the Bourbon Restoration by 1814.
 Others (even some who had supported major political reform) condemned the execution as an act of senseless bloodshed and saw it as a sign that France had devolved into a state of violent, amoral chaos.

-Louis' death emboldened revolutionaries throughout the country, who continued to alter French political and social structure radically over the next several years.
-Nine months after Louis' death, his wife Marie Antoinette, formerly queen of France, met her own death at the guillotine at the same location in Paris.
+Louis's death emboldened revolutionaries throughout the country, who continued to alter French political and social structure radically over the next several years.
+Nine months after Louis's death, his wife Marie Antoinette, formerly queen of France, met her own death at the guillotine at the same location in Paris.